giusto42/workshopPetShop/README.md

 #

-Steps in order to setup Expense Report project
+Steps in order to setup PetShop project

-- Clone or download Expense Report project from Github
+- Clone or download PetShop project from Github
 - Open Android Studio
 - Select 'Open an existing Android Studio project'
 - Choose the 'workshopPetShop/' folder